Effective: January 1, 2020.

 Third Party Sites.
 We may receive Personally Identifiable Information when you access or log-in to a third party site, e.g., Facebook, from our Sites.
 This may include the text and/or images of your Personally Identifiable Information available from the third party site.

 Surveys.
-We may receive Personally Identifiable Information when you provide information in response to a survey operated by us.
-This may include details about your race, your education history, and your employment.
+We may receive Personally Identifiable Information when you provide information in response to a survey operated by us or a Content Provider.

 Partner sites.
-Partner sites providing Online Course related tools and services to Coursera users may collect nonfinancial individual level user data regarding the individual’s use of that partner site while engaged with such Online Course related activities, and the partner sites may share that data with Coursera for the purpose of improving Coursera’s services, the partner site’s services, and the individual’s education experience.
+Partner sites providing Content Offering related tools and services to Coursera users may collect nonfinancial individual level user data regarding the individual’s use of that partner site while the partner sites provide those services to Coursera.
+The partner sites may share that data with Coursera for the purpose of improving Coursera’s Services, the partner site’s services, and the individual’s education experience.
 This data includes information such as the amount of time spent on the partner site and pages viewed.

-Third Party Credit Card Processing.
-Coursera provides you with the ability to pay for Online Courses and other services using a credit card through a third party payment processing service provider.
+- Third Party Credit Card Processing.
+Coursera provides you with the ability to pay for Content Offerings and other Services using a credit card through a third party payment processing service provider.
 Please note that our service provider – not Coursera – collects and processes your credit card information.

 How We Use the Information

-1. Information relating to your use of our Site.
-We use information relating to your use of the Site to build higher quality, more useful services by performing statistical analyses of the collective characteristics and behavior of our users, and by measuring demographics and interests regarding specific areas of our Site.
-We may also use this information to ensure the security of our services and the Site.
+- Information relating to your use of our Site.
+We use information relating to your use of the Site to build higher quality, more useful Services by performing statistical analyses of the collective characteristics and behavior of our users, and by measuring demographics and interests regarding specific areas of our Site.
+We may also use this information to ensure the security of our Services and the Site.

 Updates.
-We use Personally Identifiable Information collected when you sign-up for our various email or update services to send you the messages in connection with the Site or an Online Course.
+We use Personally Identifiable Information collected when you sign-up for our various email or update services to send you the messages in connection with the Site or Content Offerings.
 We may also archive this information and/or use it for future communications with you, where we are legally entitled to do so.

 Forums.
 You should not post any Personally Identifiable Information or other information of a personal or sensitive nature, whether relating to you or another person, within a Forum post.
 If you choose to post Personally Identifiable Information, such Personally Identifiable Information may be collected during your use of the Forums.
 We may publish this information via extensions of our Platform that use third-party services, like mobile applications.
-We reserve the right to reuse Forum posts that contain Personally Identifiable Information in future versions of the courses we offer, and to enhance future course offerings.
-We may archive this information and/or use it for future communications with you and/or your designee(s), and/or provide it to the University partner, business partner, or the instructor(s) associated with the courses you have taken.
+We reserve the right to reuse Forum posts that contain Personally Identifiable Information in future versions of the Content Offerings, and to enhance future Content Offerings.
+We may archive this information and/or use it for future communications with you and/or your designee(s), and/or provide it to the Content Provider, business partner, or the instructor(s) associated with the courses you have taken.
 We may also use or publish posts submitted on the Forums without using Personally Identification Information.

 Identity Verification.
-For services that require identity verification, we use the Personally Identifiable Information that we collect for verifying your identity, and for authenticating that submissions made on the Site were made by you.
-This service may be provided through a third-party identity verification vendor.
+For Services that require identity verification, we may use the Personally Identifiable Information that we collect for verifying your identity, and for authenticating that submissions made on the Site were made by you.
+This Service may be provided through a third-party identity verification vendor.
 Your photo identification document will be deleted after successful verification of your profile information.

 Communications with Coursera Business Partners.
-We may share your Personally Identifiable Information with University partners and other business partners of Coursera so that Coursera University partners and other business partners may share information about their products and services that may be of interest to you where they are legally entitled to do so.
+We may share your Personally Identifiable Information with Content Providers and other business partners of Coursera so that Content Providers and other business partners may share information about their products and services that may be of interest to you where they are legally entitled to do so.

 Research.
-We may share general course data (including quiz or assignment submissions, grades, and forum discussions), information about your activity on our Site, and demographic data from surveys operated by us with our University partners and other business partners so that our University partners and other business partners may use the data for research related to online education.
+We may share general course data (including quiz or assignment submissions, grades, and forum discussions), information about your activity on our Site, and demographic data from surveys operated by us with our Content Providers and other business partners so that our Content Providers and other business partners may use the data for research related to online education.

 Disclosure to Coursera Operations and Maintenance Contractors.
-We use various service providers, vendors and contractors (collectively, "Contractors") to assist us in providing our products and services to you.
-Our Contractors may have limited access to your Personally Identifiable Information in the course of providing their products or services to us, so that we in turn can provide our products and services to you.
-These Contractors may include vendors and suppliers that provide us with technology, services, and/or content related to the operation and maintenance of the Site or the Online Course.
-Access to your Personally Identifiable Information by these contractors is limited to the information reasonably necessary for the contractor to perform its limited function for us.
+We use various service providers, vendors and contractors (collectively, "Contractors") to assist us in providing our Services to you.
+Our Contractors may have limited access to your Personally Identifiable Information in the course of providing their products or services to us, so that we in turn can provide our Services to you.
+These Contractors may include vendors and suppliers that provide us with technology, services, and/or content related to the operation and maintenance of the Site or the Content Offerings.
+Access to your Personally Identifiable Information by these Contractors is limited to the information reasonably necessary for the Contractor to perform its limited function for us.

 Retention of Personally Identifiable Information

-If you reside or are located in the EEA, we keep your Personally Identifiable Information for no longer than necessary for the purposes for which the Personally Identifiable Information is processed.
-The length of time we retain Personally Identifiable Information for depends on the purposes for which we collect and use it and/or as required to comply with applicable laws and to establish, exercise or defend our legal rights.
+We keep your Personally Identifiable Information for no longer than necessary for the purposes for which the Personally Identifiable Information is collected and processed.
+The length of time we retain Personally Identifiable Information for depends on the purposes for which we collect and use it and/or as required to comply with applicable laws and to establish, exercise, or defend our legal rights.

 Confidentiality & Security of Personally Identifiable Information